This post has been updated. It was originally published on October 7, 2019.

 For a speedy version of the air-drying method, cover your blossoms in a moisture-absorbing desiccant like silica gel, which is made up of silicon dioxide, a key component of sand.
-Although silica gel can be expensive ($21 for five pounds on Amazon), you can always reuse it.
+Although silica gel can be expensive, you can always reuse it.
 In addition to the gel itself, you’ll need an air-tight flat-bottomed container, such as a jar or piece of Tupperware.

-Pour some silica gel into the bottom of your container to form a layer between half an inch and an inch thick.
+Pour some silica gel into the bottom of your container to form a layer between 1/2 inch and 1 inch thick.
 Add a layer of flowers, and then pour more gel on top, making sure it gets in between the petals, until the blossoms are completely covered.
-Pop the lid back on the container, and leave it for a couple days.
+Pop the lid back on the container, and leave it for a couple of days.

 Just as silica acts like a speedy version of the air-drying technique, you can use microwaves in an update of the pressing method.
 As the microwave radiation heats up the liquid inside flowers, it escapes as vapor, drying the blooms.

-“While it may seem unusual, pressing flowers in a microwave is a perfectly safe and quick option for those looking to save time and resources,” said Palomares.
-However, he said, “Like any shortcut, there’s a slightly higher chance of this method producing mixed results when compared to the others.”
+“While it may seem unusual, pressing flowers in a microwave is a perfectly safe and quick option for those looking to save time and resources,” says Palomares.
+However, he says, “Like any shortcut, there’s a slightly higher chance of this method producing mixed results when compared to the others.”

-For this option, you need two microwave-safe ceramic plates, several coffee filters, and of course a microwave.
+For this option, you’ll need two microwave-safe ceramic plates, several coffee filters, and, of course, a microwave.

 To start, layer your materials in this order: face-up plate, coffee filter, flower, coffee filter, face-up plate.
 Pop this sandwich into the microwave for one minute, then take it out, check the dryness of the flower, and replace the coffee filters with fresh ones.
 Repeat this process until the blossom is as dry as you want it to be.

-All the techniques can turn your flowers from ephemera into mementoes.
-Try experimenting with a couple different methods to see which one gives you the best results.
+All the techniques can turn your flowers from ephemera into mementos.
+Try experimenting with a couple of different methods to see which one gives you the best results.